maticnetwork/heimdall/server/README.md

 Steps to follow
 1. Add the Swagger Comments to the API added or updated using documention at https://goswagger.io/use/spec.html.
-2. Run GO111MODULE=off go get -u github.com/go-swagger/go-swagger/cmd/swagger from the root directory.
+2. Run GO111MODULE=off swagger generate spec -o ./swagger.yaml --scan-models  from the root directory.
 3. cd maticnetwork/heimdall/server
 4. Replace the Swagger.yaml file inside swagger-ui directory with the swagger.yaml newly generated in root directly in step 2
 5. cd maticnetwork/heimdall/server && statik -src=./swagger-ui